AstrobioMike/AstrobioMike.github.io/research/index.md

 **Research summary**
 I'm a microbial ecologist and bioinformatician who has been lucky enough to spend my science-life exploring microbial ecology and evolution in all kinds of different environments ranging from the bottoms of our oceans up to the International Space Station 👽

 During my PhD at USC, I worked in various environments including: the deep biosphere, 3 km down at the bottom of the Pacific Ocean; the surface ocean focusing on the co-evolution between *Trichodesmium* and its perpetually associated microbial consortia; and more work with the surface ocean with interest in the global distribution and evolutionary aspects of *Synechococcus*.
 Following my PhD, I was at the NASA Ames Research Center from 2018-2024, initially as a post doc working on Space Biology, then as a contractor focusing on Astrobiology, and then I joined [NASA GeneLab](https://genelab.nasa.gov/){:target="_blank"} full-time for a few years.

-My current role is as a principle investigator in bioinformatics at the [National Biodefense Analysis and Countermeasures Center (NBACC)](https://www.dhs.gov/science-and-technology/national-biodefense-analysis-and-countermeasures-center){:target="_blank"} at Fort Detrick in Maryland.
+My current role is as a principal investigator in bioinformatics at the [National Biodefense Analysis and Countermeasures Center (NBACC)](https://www.dhs.gov/science-and-technology/national-biodefense-analysis-and-countermeasures-center){:target="_blank"} at Fort Detrick in Maryland.